Support for countries neighbouring Ukraine

 For more information, visit ECDC's training Catalogue 2022.

 ECDC has also curated three sets of training materials related to public health emergency preparedness and response to complex emergencies, for the use of public health authorities and other sectors.
-Access to this training package is provided upon request through the ECDC Competent Bodies and National Correspondents; please contact firstname.lastname@example.org for more information.
+There is an infographic with a summary of the materials.
+Access to this training package is provided upon request through the ECDC Competent Bodies and National Correspondents; please contact email@example.com for more information.